LPSSF/SFAPI4GPTdemo/README.md

 ### Approval List

 With authed context, use the same code template in Auth to query the pipeline data.
-1. with User Id to get Approval List.
+1. with Approval User name to get Approval List.
 2. limit return result to max 10